Reliable Battery Management for Low-Voltage Applications

 - Low-Voltage and Utility-Grade – The same high-reliability hardware design and software suite as our High-Voltage BMS for megawatt-scale systems, in a form factor for low-voltage applications.

 - All-In-One and Scalable – One standalone Low-Voltage Battery Management System can be used to manage up to 12 or 16 cells.
-Additional Cell Interface modules can be added to increase the stack size.
-For larger scale applications, add a Battery Control Panel for intelligent multi-stack management.
+An additional Cell Interface module can be added to increase the stack size.
+For larger scale applications, add a Multi-Stack Controller for intelligent multi-stack management.

 - Versatile and Configurable – Can be configured for virtually any battery chemistry and charge characteristics, and connected to external systems via Modbus TCP (Ethernet), CAN, and Modbus RTU (RS-485).